Given the current state of the world, I thought I’d take a minute to share my “secrets” for staying healthy and protecting your immune system.

 Wanna know how I’ve managed to stay healthy while everyone around me is sick?

 1. Sleeping.
-If you struggle with sleep, I can’t stress the importance of creating systems that help you sleep better enough.
+If you struggle with sleep, I can’t stress the importance of creating habits that help you sleep better enough (more on this below).
 Sleep loss and disrupted sleep are strongly linked to inflammation.
 And inflammation makes you more susceptible to illness.
 I was an insomniac for years.
-While I still wake up a few times during the night, my sleep quality and consistency has improve exponentially.
-Scroll down to the bottom of this article to read 10 things I did to build a system that has cured my insomnia.
+While I still wake up a few times during the night, my sleep quality and consistency has improve exponentially since I started making sleep a priority.
+My best tips: i.) go to bed and wake up at the same time each day, ii.) sleep in a dark, quiet space (a white noise machine can do wonders), iii.) if your mind spins in bed, focus on slowing your breathing and thinking about the people you’re thankful for in your life.

 2. Eating / Supplementing.
 What you eat has a profound effect on your immune system response.
 It’s well known the modern Western Diet is one of the worst culprits when it comes to inflammation.
 If you don’t put the right foods and drinks in your body, you will get sick more often.
 Period.

-The tricky part is finding the “right foods” for you, and then creating systems that’ll help you eat healthy habitually every day (most peoples’ systems do the opposite).
+The tricky part is finding the “right foods” for you, and then creating systems (or habits) that’ll help you eat healthy habitually every day (most peoples’ systems do the opposite).

 Try getting both allergy and microbiome testing done as a first step.
 I recommend Viome for the microbiome test … it’s $120 or so.
 These tests will tell you exactly which foods you should / shouldn’t be eating.
 As I said in one of my emails, personalized nutrition is the future of healthy eating.
 And the future is here and accessible to all!